-By collecting all the light directly onto the detector a very high sensitivity is achieved.
+The lens collects all the light onto the detector giving a very high sensitivity.

-The diffuser spreads the light across the detector thus allowing the maximum possible linear photocurrent.
+The diffuser spreads light across the whole detector giving a high linear current.

 Fiber Optic Head (Model 50)

-Any of the standard Fiber connectors can be supplied.
+Any of the standard fibre connectors can be supplied.

-The diffuser ensures that the sensitivity is the same whatever the power distribution within the fibre.
+The diffuser gives constant sensitivity for any power distribution within the fibre.

 Linearity and Range of Energies

 Each Head is individually made for your particular application with the appropriate diffusers and attenuators in front of the detector to keep it within the linear range.
-Heads can be made to cover anywhere from a few µJ to 100J,with peak pulsed powers from a few mW to 1GW.
+Heads can be made to cover anywhere from a few µJ to 100J, with peak pulsed powers from a few mW to 1GW.
 Any given Head can measure a factor of 1000:1 in energy and 100:1 in pulse power.
-Because no individual Head could ever cover the huge possible range of pulse energies it is important that you tell us the actual energies you wish to measure.
+Because no individual Head could ever cover the huge possible range of pulse energies it is important that you tell us the actual energies from your laser.

-The specification for our standard designs are shown below with the maximum and minimum sensitivities that are possible.
-However, please enquire if you wish to vary any of them: special designs do not necessarily cost any more.
+The Specification Table below shows the maximum and minimum possible sensitivities.
+However, please enquire if you wish to vary any of the parameters: special designs do not necessarily cost any more.